spoonapps/docs/testing/js_unit_testing/getting_started_karma.md

 In your project's root directory, open the **karma.conf.js** file.
 If it doesn't already exist, run the command `karma init karma.conf.js` in your project's root directory.
 Karma will ask a couple of questions about your particular configuration and generate a new config file based on your answers.

 In your karma.conf.js file, add a **webDriverConfig** variable within the **module.exports** scope.
-This variable will specify the hostname and port of the Spoonium hub.
+This variable will specify the hostname and port of the Spoon hub.

 ```javascript
 module.exports = function(karma) {